 Many people – including health and social care professionals – find it difficult to talk about these issues in advance.
 Often the person’s next of kin assume that they automatically have the final say on decisions, if the person has lost the ability (known as ‘mental capacity’) to make them.
 However, this is not the case.

 If the person with dementia has previously had open discussions about their future decisions, wishes and preferences (advance care planning), it will be much easier to act on these when they are no longer able to decide for themselves.
 The person may have expressed these using one or more of the following:

 - Advance decision (or advance directive in Northern Ireland) to refuse treatment.
 This is a legally binding document.

 - Advance statement of wishes (for example, in a ‘Preferred priorities for care’ document).
 This is not legally binding, but it should be taken into account.

-If the person is in England or Wales they may have made a health and welfare Lasting power of attorney (LPA) or a health and welfare deputy may have been appointed by the Court of Protection (though this is much less common).
+If the person is in England or Wales they may have made a health and welfare Lasting power of attorney (LPA).
+If not, a health and welfare deputy may have been appointed by the Court of Protection (though this is much less common).

-The senior doctor in charge of the person’s care may decide that trying to resuscitate them if their heart or breathing stops would not be in their best interests, often because it is unlikely to be successful.
+The doctor in charge of the person’s care may decide that trying to resuscitate them if their heart or breathing stops would not be in their best interests.
+Often this is because it’s unlikely to be successful.

 The doctor will then make out a DNACPR (do not attempt cardiopulmonary resuscitation) order – sometimes just called a DNR (do not resuscitate) or DNAR (do not attempt resuscitation).